Halloween III: Season of the Witch: Writing

-Producers recruited British science fiction writer Nigel Kneale to write the original screenplay, mostly because Carpenter admired his Quatermass series.
+Original director Joe Dante recruited veteran British science fiction writer Nigel Kneale to write the original screenplay, mostly because he and Carpenter were admirers of Kneale's Quatermass series.
 Kneale said his script did not include "horror for horror's sake".
 He adds, "The main story had to do with deception, psychological shocks rather than physical ones."
 Kneale asserts that movie mogul Dino De Laurentiis, owner of the film's distribution rights, did not care for it and ordered more graphic violence and gore.
 While much of the plot remained the same, the alterations displeased Kneale, and he requested that his name be removed from the credits.
 Director Tommy Lee Wallace was then assigned to revise the script.
 He explained in the interview the direction that Carpenter and Hill wanted to take the Halloween series, stating, "It is our intention to create an anthology out of the series, sort of along the lines of Night Gallery, or The Twilight Zone, only on a much larger scale, of course."
 Each year, a new film would be released that focused on some aspect of the Halloween season.

-Hill told Fangoria that the film was supposed to be "a 'pod' movie, not a 'knife' movie."
+Hill told Fangoria that the film was supposed to be "a 'pod' movie, not a 'knife' movie..
 As such, Wallace drew inspiration from another pod film: Don Siegel's Invasion of the Body Snatchers (1956).
 The fictional town of Santa Mira was originally the setting of Invasion of the Body Snatchers and named as such in Halloween III as an homage to Siegel's film.
 Aspects of the plot proved very similar as well, such as the "snatching" bodies and replacing them with androids.
-Halloween IIIs subtitle comes from George A. Romero's second film Season of the Witch (1973)—also known as Hungry Wives—but the plot contains no similarity to Romero's story of a housewife who becomes involved in witchcraft.
+Halloween IIIs subtitle comes from George A. Romero's second film Season of the Witch (1972)—also known as Hungry Wives—but the plot contains no similarity to Romero's story of Joan Mitchell (Jan White), a housewife who becomes involved in witchcraft.